• Skip to primary navigation

 All in all, this rather humble-looking bake is an absolute winner.
 Trust me, fancy adornments and icings are not necessary and, in my opinion, would spoil this easy apple traybake.

-If you were hoping to add a little visual decoration, you might be more suited to my cinnamon apple cake, which comes topped with some lip-smackingly good maple buttercream.
+If you were hoping to add a little visual decoration, you might be more suited to my cinnamon apple cake or my apple loaf cake.
+Both come topped with some lip-smackingly good maple syrup buttercream.
+And for something sweet without apples, try my vanilla tray bake or my school cake.

 Ingredients